Tnixc/Tnixc/README.md

 Currently working mostly with rust, building clis.

-Also doing web stuff with Vue/Nuxt, Svelte, Astro, tailwind, etc.
+Also doing web stuff with Vue/Nuxt, Svelte, Astro, tailwind, etc. I guess I can work in python and JS/TS too.

 ---

-want to mess with: Go, Zig, more math stuff.
+want to mess with: Go, Zig, Nix, more math stuff.

 ---